hyprbm/hyperbeam/README.md

 # hyperbeam

-Hyperbeam is a Python library designed to provide intelligent search tooling.
+**hyperbeam** is a Python library designed to provide intelligent search tooling.

 ## Features